mayandinambi/Producct/README.md

 $ rails db:migrate
 ```

-Finally, run the test suite to verify that everything is working correctly: THE TESTS FAIL (Because i didn't corrected them all loool! )
+Finally, run the test suite to verify that everything is working correctly:

 ```
 $ rails test